 Lock Haven University is committed to the safety and security of both our students and all of our guests on campus.
 Anyone entering the residence halls during front desk hours must show valid photo identification and register at the front desk.

-If you would like to visit an on campus student and you are under the age of eighteen, a Permission Letter must be submitted to the Residence Hall Director of the building that the on campus student lives in.
-This letter, which can be found below, must be completed by your parents or guardians and should be not only sent to the student you are visiting, but also brought to the front desk of the building when you are signed in.
-Please do not forget to bring your photo I.D. as well!
-Thank you!
+If you would like to visit an on-campus student and you are under the age of eighteen, a Permission Letter must be submitted to the Residence Hall Director of the building that the on campus student lives in.
+This letter, which can be found below, must be completed by your parents or guardians and should be sent to the student you are visiting.
+It must also be brought to the front desk of the building when signing in.
+Please do not forget to bring your photo I.D. as well.